5and5/BO2-Remix/README.md

 #### Crazy Place
 * Moving walls at disabled
-* All gems spawn as soon as you enter the crazy place
+* All gems spawn at spawned in

+#### Teleporters
+* Gramaphone is not needed to open teleporters
+* Teleporters in the crazy place can be use without being used first (map needs to open there exit)

 #### Dig
 * Shovels given on spawn